-The High Sierra is quite simply my most favorite backpacking destination, and I’m excited to guide here again for the fourth consecutive year.
-The High Sierra Adventure trips are “graduate-level” — the location is remote, the route is physically intense, and the risks are real.
+The High Sierra is quite simply my most favorite backpacking destination, and I’m excited to guide here again.
+The High Sierra Adventure trips are suitable for intermediate and advance backpackers, or very fit beginners.
+The location is remote, the route is physically intense, and the risks are real.
 If you like to really earn your views, this is probably the trip for you.

 Critical trip info

 Who should take this trip?